wdmg/yii2-rbac/README.md

 And select the operation you want to perform:
   1) Apply all module migrations
+  2) Add base roles and rules for users
-  2) Revert all module migrations
+  3) Revert all module migrations

 # Migrations
 In any case, you can execute the migration and create the initial data, run the following command in the console: